linkml/linkml/docs/developers/contributing-code.md

 See [contributors guide](../contributing)

-See the [LinkML Python FAQ](../faq/python) for any qustions on the tools
+See the [LinkML Python FAQ](../faq/python) for any qeustions on the tools